-- A. Voluntary Low Census is given for the entire shift (applies to regularly scheduled shifts). - B. Voluntary Low Census is given for part of the shift with the understanding that the employee will report to work at the designated time (Example: 12 hr night shift, Voluntary Low Census given from 7 pm to 11 pm, then employee reports to work at 11 pm for the last 8 hours for the shift.) - C. Voluntary Low Census is given for part or all of the shift and stand-by may be given for part or all of the shift as approved by the manager or designee (for example for a 12-hour shift employee is Voluntary Low Census for the first 4 hrs and may be offered voluntary low census for the next four or eight hours or placed on stand by and receive stand-by pay for the last 4 or 8 hrs at the discretion of the manager).
-The employee has the ability to voluntarily accept or decline the request for low census standby.
-If the employee declines the stand-by or the alternative start time, they may be requested to work the designated hours and the opportunity for standby status could be given to someone else.
-If the employee accepts stand-by and is called in the time worked is paid at time and one-half for the remainder of the agreed upon standby hours (for example: Employee is on low census standby from 0700-1100 Employee is called in at 0900.
-Employee is paid standby 0700-0900 and time and one half until 1100 then would revert to regular rate of pay).

-D. Expectation is that employee will come into work.
-If circumstances change & additional low census can be offered it becomes a new event & the low census rotation will be reviewed at that time to determine who should get low census.
+- A. Voluntary Low Census is given for the entire shift (applies to regularly scheduled shifts). - B. Voluntary Low Census is given for part of the shift with the understanding that the employee will report to work at the designated time (Example: 12 hr night shift, Voluntary Low Census given from 7 p.m. to 11 p.m., then employee reports to work at 11 pm for the last 8 hours for the shift.) - C. Voluntary Low Census is given for part or all of the shift and stand-by may be given for part or all of the shift as approved by the manager or designee (for example for a 12-hour shift RN is Voluntary Low Census for the first four (4) hours and may be offered voluntary low census for the next four (4) or eight (8) hours or placed on stand by and receive stand-by pay for the last four (4) or eight (8) hours at the discretion of the manager).
+The RN has the ability to voluntarily accept or decline the request for low census standby.
+If the RN declines the stand-by or the alternative start time, they may be requested to work the designated hours and the opportunity for standby status could be given to someone else.
+If the RN accepts stand-by and is called in the time worked is paid at time and one-half for the remainder of the agreed upon standby hours (for example: RN is on low census standby from 0700-1100RN is called in at 0900.
+RN is paid standby 0700-0900 and time and one half until 1100 then would revert to regular rate of pay). - D. Expectation is that employee will come into work.
+If circumstances change and additional low census can be offered it becomes a new event & the low census rotation will be reviewed at that time to determine who should get low census.
 This should not occur on a regular basis.
-If this becomes the consistent practice, then Chart "C" is the best option.
+If this becomes the consistent practice, then example "C" is the best option.